deevyanshchhabra09/Intrusion-Detection-System-Using-Deep-Learning-XLSTM-/README.md

 The goal of this project is to develop an effective IDS that can enhance network security by detecting and preventing unauthorized access or attacks in real time.

 Project Members:
-Deevyansh Chhabra
+Deevyansh Chhabra,
-Shubham Goswami
+Shubham Goswami,
-Akshat Nogaraiya
+Akshat Nogaraiya,
-Ashish Ojha
+Ashish Ojha,
 Vivek Kumar

 Supervisor: